Product

 And there’s your formula for calculating and forecasting ACV!

-In the dashboard, you can add further comparisons, like keeping track of your ACV vs. customer acquisition cost.
-You’ll see in our example company above that although ACV is forecasted to decrease measurably, CAC does the same, indicating our marketing efforts are becoming more efficient.
+In the dashboard, you can add further comparisons, like tracking your ACV vs. customer acquisition cost.
+In our example company above, although ACV is forecasted to decrease measurably, CAC does the same, indicating that our marketing efforts are becoming more efficient.

 How could you use better analytics to improve your SaaS company’s sales and marketing strategy?
 Get started with a free trial of Baremetrics today.